dvasquez08/happy-yeg/README.md

 # Happy YEG

 This is a fun little project that I built.
 This website was built using React and Tailwind CSS.
+Perhaps this can become an open source project where people in the city of Edmonton can contribute to the list of restaurants.
+For now, they're manually being put in.
 It was a lot of fun to build.
 Here's how it works:

 ## Navbar